-Creutzfeldt-Jakob disease (CJD) is a disease that causes damage to your brain, spine, and nerves.
-CJD results in loss of mental, emotional, and physical abilities.
+Creutzfeldt-Jakob disease (CJD) damages your brain, spine, and nerves.
+CJD causes a loss of mental, emotional, and physical abilities.
 CJD is fatal over time.

 - You have a fever.

 - You are depressed and feel you cannot cope with your condition.

 - You are anxious or nervous even after you take medicine.

 - You have severe muscle twitching or pain even after you take medicine.

 - You have questions or concerns about your condition or care.